The Lost Manuscript of Callie Evernight

 The Gamebook – A Reminder

-In our game, YOU have been trapped in a book of folk horror short stories by cult author Calliope (Callie) Evernight.
+In our game, the player character has been trapped in a book of folk horror short stories by cult author Calliope (Callie) Evernight.

 The book has been infected by the Corruption.
 It is trying to escape into the real world.
 Callie has also been trapped in the book.

-She is trying to stop the Corruption escaping and it is YOUR job to help her.
+She is trying to stop the Corruption escaping and it is the player’s job to help her.

 How It Works – A Reminder

 We are imagining that Callie has written a book of short stories.